kinncjeu/kinncjeu.github.io/_posts/2013-11-11-Zend-Certified-PHP-Developer.md

     }
 }
 ```

-With the finally keywork, we can eliminate the duplicated code:
+_With the finally keywork, we can eliminate the duplicated code_

 ```php
 function someDbOperation() {
     $resource = mysqli(/* ... */);